Grade Level: 11 (9-12)

 We are going to continue our study of logarithms today.
 Do you remember what we read a few days ago about the bone mineral density test and how we found out that we needed to know about logarithms in order to be able to read the bone mineral density image?
 Now that we have learned about the basics of logarithms—that they are the inverse of exponents, and some of their algebraic properties—let's move on to learn about the different types of logarithms.

 You may have noticed that all the logarithms we have seen so far have a subscript number next to them.
 This is called the base.
 We have been working with other bases, usually small whole number, such as 2, 3 and 5.
 When no base is given, it is implied that the base is 10.
 These types of logarithms are called common logarithms.
 Today, we will compare the common logarithm to the natural logarithm, which instead of having a base of 10, has a base of e.
+Following this activity have students complete the Linear Regression of Bone Mineral Density Scanners activity to practice their gained knowledge by completing an exercise that shows logarithmic relationships byrelating the number of BMD scanners to time.

 Lesson Background and Concepts for Teachers